msc-creative-computing/p-comp-week-1-labs-Yid1331/Week 02/Lab 04-sensors.md

 ## Overview
 + Use SONAR to determine the distance of an object;
 + Non-contact range detection;
-+ Detection distance: From 2 cm to 400 cm or 1 to 13 feet（英尺）（1 feet= 30.48cm）.
++ Detection distance: From 2 cm to 400 cm or 1 to 13 feet（1 feet= 30.48cm）.
 + General type:HC-SR04

 <img src=https://user-images.githubusercontent.com/81423727/137613300-e03d7bc2-9996-4d83-a976-6ec3815bcc28.png width=30% />

 ## Principle
-Ultrasonic sensors periodically（周期性） emit short and high-frequency sound waves.
+Ultrasonic sensors periodically emit short and high-frequency sound waves.
 These waves travel at the speed of sound in the air.
-If they encounter an object, they will return to the sensor as an echo signal, so the sensor can calculate the time between sending out（发出） the signal and receiving the echo.
-Time interval（间隔） to calculate the distance between the sensor and the target.
+If they encounter an object, they will return to the sensor as an echo signal, so the sensor can calculate the time between sending out the signal and receiving the echo.
+Time interval to calculate the distance between the sensor and the target.

 <img src=https://user-images.githubusercontent.com/81423727/137613624-eb2ddb9d-78d3-4710-8245-84d4ea3678ff.png width=30% />